AlgoMaster Logo

 How It Works

-You define a tool with the structure you want.
-Then you tell the model to use that tool.
-The model "calls" the tool with the structured data as the argument.
-You never actually execute the tool.
-You just grab the structured input the model generated.
+You define a tool with the shape you want.
+Then you tell the model to call that tool.
+In this extraction pattern, you do not actually execute the tool.
+You only read the arguments the model produced.

 main.py